triangulated-tetrahedrons/branspell/README.md

 ---

 #### Using the app
-Use the top right purple button to select the spelling test to run spelling test files are in .yml format, and have content like:
+Use the top right purple button to select the spelling test to run.
+spelling test files are in .yml format, and have content like:

 ``` yaml